heliaxdev/light_sdk_c/examples/README.md

 ```bash
 g++ example.cpp L. -l namada_light_sdk_ffi.so
 ```
+Don't forget to add the sub-directory to the `LD_LIBRARY_PATH`.
 The resulting `a.out` file can then be executed.